 GitLab

-- Navigate to Access Tokens in the sidebar.
+- Go to Access Tokens in the sidebar.

-- Optionally, set an expiry date for the token.
-By default, the expiry is automatically set to 365 days from today.
+- Optionally, set an expiry date (default is 365 days).

 - Click Create Personal Access Token.